-Carl Barkemeyer is a Baton Rouge DWI lawyer.
+Carl Barkemeyer is a Baton Rouge DUI lawyer and drunk driving defense attorney.
 He defends misdemeanor and felony DWI and DUI charges in Baton Rouge and throughout Louisiana.
 He is experienced in handling DWI charges and fighting for the best results.
 He provides his clients with excellent representation for the following types of DWI charges in Louisiana: multiple DWI, felony DWI, underage DWI, Hit and Run, Reckless Driving, out of state DUI, first time DUI, misdemeanor DWI, administrative hearings, driver's license, and hardship licenses.

 If you or someone you know has been arrested in Baton Rouge, Louisiana for DUI (Driving Under the Influence), also known as DWI (Driving While Intoxicated), it is important to keep in mind that you have 30 days to request an administrative hearing for your driver's license.
 The Department of Public Safety may attempt to suspend your license.
 Carl Barkemeyer, Baton Rouge DUI lawyer, will be able to handle the administrative hearing for you.
 He will also explain the consequences of your DWI arrest and will take you through the steps in the criminal justice system that are applicable to your case.
 A conviction for DWI may negatively affect the rest of your life.
 An effective Baton Rouge DWI lawyer can help you to mitigate the short-term and long-term damage a DWI conviction may cause.